The Salty Bible

 These files provide no useful information about a release.

 1.7.
-Use short variants for media types with multiple file extensions
+Use short variants for media types with multiple file extension variants

 1.8.
 Do not pick apart or merge releases